 As of September 2020, Austria has expanded the criteria for granting Austrian citizenship for descendants of survivors of Nazi persecution.
 Many Israelis, relatives of Holocaust survivors, are eligible for Austrian citizenship with no need to give up their existing citizenship.

-The law offices of Cohen, Decker, Pex and Brosh specialize in immigration and obtaining citizenship, including American, English, Canadian, Portuguese and Austrian passports.
+Our law offices specialize in immigration and obtaining citizenship, including American, English, Canadian, Portuguese and Austrian passports.
 We will be glad to assist you in obtaining Austrian citizenship under the new law.

 Who is eligible for Austrian citizenship as descendants of Holocaust survivors?